Aadigoel/O-rings-project/README.md

 Although we can't predict exactly how many O-rings were at risk, what we can definitely infer is that the O-rings were at risk at 31 degrees Fahrenheit which led to the   tragedy.
 Extensive research has been conducted by various scientists over time to come with increasingly accurate models to predict values with small datasets.
 One such paper, specific to this dataset has been linked below. :)

    https://www.ics.uci.edu/~smyth/courses/cs274/readings/draper95assessment.pdf
-  # Contributions
-   Code :-  All of us. duh!

-   PPT :- Kumar, Taher

-   readme :- Nitish, Aaditya

-   Video :- All of us. duh!